pupil-labs/pupil-docs/user-docs/pupil-capture.md

 Your surfaces are automatically saved in a file called `surface_definitions` in the `pupil_capture_settings` directory.
 If you restart Pupil Capture or the Surface Tracker plugin, your surface definitions from previous sessions will be loaded.
-Further the `surface_definitions` file is copied into each recording folder as well, so you have access to your surface definitions in Pupil Player.
+The `surface_definitions` file is copied into each recording folder as well, so you will have access to your surface definitions in Pupil Player.
 You can copy&paste this file to move definitions from one session or recording to another.